 If you run somewhere that sees a good deal of ice or snow, another gear essential is a pair of traction devices.
 Slip them right over your shoes and head out without fear of slipping and sliding.

-Enjoy the break from the heat
+Running in winter: enjoy the break from the heat

 You may think you don’t enjoy running in the cold, but take a minute to rewind to the hot, humid days of summer.
 Winter running is so much better, it really is.
 Your pace might feel easier, you won’t need to seek out the shadiest routes, and you’ll finish energised, rather than drained.